 You may also register during normal business hours at the Wake Forest Town Hall, 301 S. Brooks St.; Flaherty Park Community Center, 1226 N. White St.; and Alston-Massenburg Center, 416 N. Taylor St.

-A registration form must be completed to register for a class, program, or athletic league.
+Pre-registration is required for all classes, programs, and athletic leagues unless otherwise noted.
 A copy of the participant's birth certificate is required for all youth athletic leagues.
 Online registration is available for adult athletic leagues, youth athletic leagues, and programs.
-Pre-registration is required for all classes.

 Rules to Remember